Senior Researcher - Mekjarvik

 +47 51 87 55 35

 The TruSTme project at NORCE will investigate how public wastewater treatment plants can be a unique and reliable source of local information on antimicrobial resistance.
-In the future, wastewater treatment plants should be included as part of public preparedness strategies to notify of precursor events, for example increased occurrences of super bugs.
+In the future, wastewater treatment plants should be included as part of public preparedness strategies to notify authorities of precursor events, such as increased occurrences of super bugs.

 Antimicrobial resistance is an escalating global challenge, and the spread of resistance genes leads to an increase in multi-resistant bacteria that cannot be treated with antibiotics.
 During the Covid19 epidemic, other issues had to be prioritized, and the researchers therefore believe it is important that we now draw attention to measures that can limit the spread and impact of antimicrobial resistance.

-- Municipal wastewater treatment plants can be seen as a large sinks.
-Most antimicrobial substances used as medicine are excreted through toilet visits and are collected through the sewage networks connected to the treatment plants.
+- Municipal wastewater treatment plants can be seen as a large sinks, collecting a broad spectrum of antimicrobial substances used as medicine that are excreted into the sewage networks connected to the treatment plants.
 Wastewater treatment plants thus become hotspots for antimicrobial resistance genes, explains project manager Adriana Krolicka at NORCE.

 Anne Lise Norheim, IVAR IKS